I’m using my non-existent psychic powers to predict that you’re here looking for some of the best views in NYC.

 5. One World Observatory

 Shocking to exactly no one is the fact that One World Observatory made it on this list of the best views in NYC.
+Especially since it is definitively one of the best observatories in New York City.

 Because even though the price tag is a bit steep, with tickets starting at $38 per person, the panoramic views here are truly some of the best in the world.